YinYangKarly/wf-rnaseq/docs/USERGUIDE.md

 Input can be defined in the parameters config file using filepaths.
 The exception being the reference genome files. <br/>

 The reference files work through a library system using the genome parameter, where the name of the genome will be looked up in the library. <br/>
 The library file is the igenomes config file.
 All genomes that will be used are described in there, including where the files are.
-The files needed for fusion detection with Arriba will are described there as well. <br/>
+The files needed for fusion detection with Arriba are described there as well. <br/>
 It is preferred to have all the genomes in one common directory, as this will keep everything organized and easily maintained.
 Also, the files required for Arriba fusion detection is preferred to be at the same plcace as the genomes in a separate folder called 'arriba'. <br/>
 The genome for use can be either filled in the parameter config file or in the command line within linux.<br/>